FRRouting/frr/doc/user/bgp.rst

    This feature is used to enable read-only mode on BGP process restart or when a BGP process is cleared using 'clear ip bgp \*'.
-Note that this command is configured under the specific bgp instance/vrf that the feaure is enabled for.
+Note that this command is configured under the specific bgp instance/vrf that the feature is enabled for.
    It cannot be used at the same time as the global "bgp update-delay" described above, which is entered at the global level and applies to all bgp instances.
    The global and per-vrf approaches to defining update-delay are mutually